When you hear the word "melatonin," you might automatically think of the vitamin supplements people take to help them sleep better at night.

 Incorporate bananas into your evening snack if you find yourself having trouble sleeping.

-“Bananas are a great source of melatonin and other nutrients that can help with sleep issues, such as vitamin B6 or magnesium,” says Doebrich.
+Expert Doebrich says: “Bananas are an excellent source of melatonin and other nutrients that can help address sleep problems, such as vitamin B6 or magnesium.”

 5. Oily fish

-Adding fresh fish to your diet is not only healthy, it can also help improve the quality of your sleep.
+Adding fresh fish to your diet is not only beneficial for your health but can also help improve the quality of your sleep.

-“Oily fish, including sardines, salmon and trout, are high in melatonin.
-They also contain a healthy amount of omega-3 fatty acids, which help maintain healthy blood pressure levels,” explains Dr Monika Wassermann, of olio lusso.
+Dr. Monika Wassermann, a physician at olio lusso, explains: “Oily fish, including sardines, salmon, and trout, are rich in melatonin.
+They also contain a reasonable amount of omega-3 fatty acids that help maintain healthy blood pressure levels.”

 6. Eggs